 Scott A. Mather (born 1969) is CIO U.S. Core Strategies and a managing director in the Newport Beach office.
 He is a member of the Investment Committee and a generalist portfolio manager.
-Mr. Mather also oversees ESG portfolio integration in the U.S. Previously he was head of global portfolio management.
-Before that, he led portfolio management in Europe, managed euro and pan-European portfolios and worked closely with many Allianz-related companies.
+Mr. Mather also oversees the firm's global ESG portfolio integration and sustainable investment activities.
+Previously, he was head of global portfolio management.
+Before that, he led portfolio management in Europe, managed euro and pan-European portfolios, and worked closely with many Allianz-related companies.
 He also served as a managing director of Allianz Global Investors KAG.
 Prior to these roles, Mr. Mather co-headed PIMCO's mortgage- and asset-backed securities team.
 Prior to joining PIMCO in 1998, he was a fixed income trader specializing in mortgage-backed securities at Goldman Sachs in New York.
-He has 25 years of investment experience and holds a master's degree in engineering, as well as undergraduate degrees, from the University of Pennsylvania.
+He has 26 years of investment experience and holds a master's degree in engineering, as well as undergraduate degrees, from the University of Pennsylvania.